Menu

 • Brings natural stone character without visually overpowering the space

-Dark granite worktop and splashback with brass fixtures in a modern kitchen
+Titanium Gold granite worktop in a modern kitchen with dark dramatic tones

 Granite design trends • Dramatic dark surfaces

 Alongside the move towards lighter neutrals, 2026 is also seeing a renewed interest in darker granite surfaces.
-Stones such as Absolute Black. are being chosen for kitchens and vanities where contrast, depth and visual confidence are central to the design.
+Stones such as Titanium Gold are being chosen for kitchens and vanities where contrast, depth and visual confidence are central to the design.

 These darker granites feel far more refined than older, heavily patterned black worktops.
 The current preference is for cleaner colour, quieter mineral structure and a surface that reads as bold and architectural rather than overly busy.
 This makes dark granite especially effective in contemporary spaces where cabinetry, brass fittings and timber tones all benefit from a stronger stone contrast.

-Zimbabwe Black in particular works beautifully where the aim is to create a more monolithic finish.
-Used across worktops, splashbacks or vanity tops, it introduces richness and material weight while still feeling timeless and controlled within the wider scheme.
+Titanium Gold in particular works beautifully where the aim is to create a more monolithic finish.
+Used across worktops or vanity tops, it introduces richness and material weight while still feeling timeless and controlled within the wider scheme.

 How to Choose the Right Granite for Your Kitchen or Vanity